SYSTEMS IN ACTION · Breaking the Frame

 A real-world example of frame inversion.
 Cynthia recognized a dominance tactic, matched the pattern, and restored equilibrium in the room.
 A Systems-in-Action breakdown of how pattern recognition and structural fluency override intimidation.

-My colleague Cynthia once walked into a meeting at an OEM car company, where a group of men were loudly discussing one man’s prostate surgery.
+My colleague Cynthia once walked into a meeting at an OEM car company and found a group of men loudly discussing one man’s prostate surgery.

-Finally Cynthia said, calmly, placing both hands squarely on the table and meeting their eyes:
+Finally Cynthia placed both hands squarely on the table, looked at them, and said calmly:

 “Okay.
 Are we done talking about your prostate surgery now?”